Problems with running Quick and Nimble on code in development CocoaPod

 projects, that are not prepared for Swift 3.
 This means that you have to replace

 Quick and Nimble with new versions, migrate the code then run

 more to get the latest Swift 3-prepared pod versions added to your project.

-This means that if your last executed test run resulted in all green lights, any test errors will still result in a green test suite.
-If your last executed test run resulted in all some errors, and you then fix the errors and also test your development pod, the test runner will say that some tests failed, even though it did not run any tests at all.
+This means that if your last executed test run resulted in all green lights, any failing tests will still result in a green test suite.
+Likewise, if the last run resulted in some errors and you then fix the errors, Quick will still claim that some tests failed, even though it did not run any tests at all.